I once learned to appreciate the saying “Education is expensive, but ignorance is more so.”

 - 2015 – First use of dynamic mesh communication (DMC) intercom that connected up to 15 riders

-- 2019 – Launched a partnership to include JBL speakers with most of the headsets produced
+- 2019 – Launched a partnership with JBL to build helmet speakers for their headsets

 What is Sena?

 It took a while for Sena to move into the motorcycle communication network field – the first Sena Bluetooth headset was the SMH10 in 2011.
-Since then, it’s been going for it in terms of innovation, with communication systems integrated into helmets as well as standalone communicators.
+They took the field by storm, however.

-- 2017 – The first ever half helmet with an integrated Bluetooth communication system was launched, the Sena Cavalry (3).
+- 2017 – The first ever half helmet with an integrated Bluetooth communication system was launched, the Sena Cavalry.

 - 2017 – Sena included mesh intercom technology into headsets for the first time with the Sena 30K.
-Mesh allows intercom connection to an unlimited number of fellow riders included in the Sena 30K (4).
+Mesh allows intercom connection to unlimited riders.

-- 2019 – The 10C Evo was launched and was the first Bluetooth headset to combine Bluetooth intercom and a 4K camera in one device (5).
+- 2019 – The 10C EVO was launched as the first Bluetooth headset combining intercom and a 4K camera (5).

 Cardo vs Sena – Head to Head Comparison

-In terms of Bluetooth communications, the website for the Cardo Packtalk Bold says it has “the longest real range… up to 1,600 meters” (7).
-However, on a clear straight road in decent weather, one tester was able to get 3,600 feet or 1,100 meters range for Bluetooth and 800 meters for mesh intercom (8).
+In terms of Bluetooth communications, the website for the Cardo Packtalk Edge says it has a Rider to Rider Range of 1 mile or 1,600 meters (7).
+However, on a clear straight road in cloudy weather, one tester was able to get 3,600 feet or 1,100 meters range for Bluetooth and mesh intercom (8).
 Not bad, but not as advertised.